corelight/zeek2es/Readme.md

   -m TIMEZONE, --timezone TIMEZONE
                         The time zone of the Zeek logs. (default: GMT) -j, --jsonlogs        Assume input logs are JSON.
-  -r, --origtime        Keep the numberical time format, not milliseconds as ES needs.
+  -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
-  -t, --humantime       Keep the time in human string format.
+  -t, --timestamp       Keep the time in timestamp format.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
   -z, --supresswarnings